By Gary M. White, MD

 Brown spots after a drug eruption.

-Postinflammatory hyperpigmentation (PIH) is the occurrence of dark patches of the skin at the site of a previous (recent) skin rash.
+Postinflammatory hyperpigmentation (PIH) is the occurrence of dark patches of the skin at the site of a previous (recent) skin rash [JAAD 2017;77;591].
 It represents excess melanin in the skin caused by inflammation from the previous disorder.

-PIH usually fades over time, but this process may take months and even years.
+Epidermal PIH usually disappears spontaneously within months to years if the trigger is removed.
+Dermal PIH has a more prolonged course and may be permanent.
 Of course, the causative disease should be treated.
 Sunscreen may be applied if the area is sun-exposed.
-In resistant cases, hydroquinone 4% 2/day may be applied.
+In resistant cases, the combination of hydroquinone, retinoic acid and a cortisone (e.g. TriLuma) appear most effective [JAAD 2017;77;607].
 Laser may be considered, especially the Q-switched Nd:YAG laser [JAMA Derm 2017;153;199].

 Eczema (red and scaly areas) and the resulting PIH on the abdomen (buckle area) of a woman with a nickel allergy.